Hu831/DADFS/README.md

 ## Approaches for estimating the DFS
 ***
-Ensemble-based, innovation-based and weighting-vector-based approaches are implemented to estimate both the theoretical and actual DFS, as described in the submitted paper.
-These include both novel approaches proposed by the authors and established approaches from the literature.
+Ensemble-based, innovation-based and weighting-vector-based approaches are implemented to estimate both the theoretical and actual DFS.
+These approaches are described in the submitted paper, including novel approaches proposed by the authors and established approaches from the literature.

 In addition, the code includes a new strategy proposed by the authors for efficiently implementing DFS estimation approaches in the presence of domain localization.